 Underdog Fantasy is a relatively new, yet so-far successful name in the digital sports world.
 It has been around since July 2020 providing Daily Fantasy Sports options, pick’em contests, and most recently, a lucrative and exciting ‘Best Ball’ contest to bettors across the majority of the U.S and Canada.
 Their move into the sportsbook world is a logical one, considering that mobile wagering infrastructure is already in place, as is a built-in client base.

-Ohio marks just the second jurisdiction on Underdog Sportsbook’s list of targets since announcing their intention to join the U.S. legal sports betting family.
-Underdog is already licensed in Colorado and hopes to launch their sportsbook brand out west sometime in 2023, right around the same time that they plan to go live in Ohio.
+Underdog is already licensed in Colorado and hopes to launch their sportsbook brand out west right around the same time that they plan to go live in Ohio.
+They have also applied for a license in North Carolina and plan to be live on day one of legal sports betting in the state in March 2024.

 We know that they bring an established Daily Fantasy Sports product, a throng of built-in users, and also the backing of some high-profile names in not only the world of sports, but also in the pop culture sphere.
 Along with high-end investors like Mark Cuban, Adam Schefter of ESPN, DJ Steve Aoki and Nets superstar Kevin Durant, Underdog also has the backing of Acies Investment and BlackRock Inc., the world’s largest asset manager.